notBlubbll/supermaven-lol/README.md

 ## Troubleshooting

 ### "Binary not found"
-Install the Supermaven extension in VSCode first.
-The proxy copies the binary from there.
+Delete `.cache/supermaven-bin.exe` and restart to re-download from marketplace.

 ### "Connection refused"
 Make sure no other process is using port 3000.
 The server auto-kills existing processes on startup.

 ### Completions not working
 Ensure the binary exists in `.cache/` and is not corrupted.
-Delete it and restart to re-copy from VSCode extension.
+Delete it and restart to re-download.